fybrik/fybrik/site/docs/tasks/multicluster.md

 ![IBM Satellite config](ibm_satellite_conf_cluster.png)

 The step below has to be executed for each cluster that should be added to the Mesh for data instance.
+This step is the same for coordinator and remote clusters.

 1. In the IBM Satellite Cloud service under the **Clusters** tab click on **Attach cluster**.
 2. Enter a cluster name in the popup dialog and click **Register cluster**.
 (Please don't use spaces in the name)